 Lohmann liked a variety of things about the Mazak machine.
 The user-friendliness of the machine and software made it an easy decision for Logan Steel.
 Lohmann explained, "When we talked to other laser [builders], we were told we would have to bring in a tech specialist to handle problems or service.
 With Mazak, we can service our own machines, the consumables are readily available, and the tech support available to walk our guys through the problem remotely is fantastic and fast.
 We can't afford to be down for days at a time until someone can get over here.
 Instead, we can run a code or replace a valve or switch on our own and be back in business within hours, not days."
 These aspects made the Mazak OPTIPLEX NEXUS 3015 FIBER standout among the competition.

 The OPTIPLEX NEXUS FIBER has multiple intelligent monitoring and intelligent setup features which helps create optimum machine setup.
 These intelligent features have allowed Logan Steel to hire higher-skilled and computer savvy operators.
-Instead of physically cutting all the time, most of the time is now spent programming which has lead to a decrease in processing wrong material.
+Instead of physically cutting all the time, most of the time is now spent programming which has led to a decrease in processing wrong material.
 Lohmann explained, "It's a fairly easy machine to run if you take the time to set up the parameters properly.
 Our guys perform a dry run and take their time and as a result, we end up with very little scrap.
 We make sure we know what we're doing before we cutting anything."

-Since implementing the OPTIPLEX NEXUS FIBER, Logan Steel has also had a quicker turn around and higher productivity and opened new doors for their customers.
+Since implementing the OPTIPLEX NEXUS FIBER, Logan Steel has experienced a quicker turn around and higher productivity which has opened new doors for their customers.
 "We had a customer call us on a Thursday to run a job they needed in order to turn around parts for one of their nuclear power plant customers.
 He sent me an electronic file and within two hours, we were able to run raw material into the finished products."